bad6e/credit_cards/proof_doc.md

 This card's current bonus is 50,000 Chase Ultimate Rewards® Points.

-Based on this card's past bonuses, we believe this card's current bonus is a Bad deal.
+Based on this card's past bonuses, its current bonus is a Bad deal.

 ##### Option 2

-We are working hard at Too Many Miles - constantly adding new cards to our Bonus Tracker Database
+We are working hard at Too Many Miles - constantly adding new cards to our Bonus Tracker Database.

-Unfortunately we haven't added this card yet... but stay tuned for future additions!
+Unfortunately, we haven't added this card yet...but stay tuned for future additions!

 ##### Option 3

-This card use to have a bonus but they got rid of it.
+This card used to have a bonus, but no longer.
 Applying for this card will earn you 0 Barclaycard Arrival™ Miles.

-Obviously applying for this card now is a Bad deal.
+Obviously, applying for this card now is a Bad deal.

 #### BONUS IN DOLLARS Question Mark

 This is the approximate value of the bonus in US dollars.
-To obtain this valuation we take the current bonus and multiple it by the our estimated point value.
+To obtain this valuation, we multiply the current bonus by our estimated point value.

 ----------------------------------